The Project

 TASCA — Authentic Portuguese Restaurant

-A project by AHRESP and Turismo de Portugal / VisitPortugal that celebrates and internationally promotes the Portuguese tasca — and unveils a curated guide to authentic houses across the North, Centre and Alentejo.
+A project by AHRESP and Turismo de Portugal / VisitPortugal that celebrates and internationally promotes the Portuguese “tasca” — and unveils a curated guide to authentic houses across the Porto&North, Center of Portugal and Alentejo.

 3